top of page

 HONEY, I'M HOME!

-Honey, I’m Home! revisits the idealized domestic life of the 1950s and 60s, drawing on iconic sitcoms like “The Honeymooners” and “I Love Lucy.”
+Honey, I’m Home! revisits the idealized domestic life of the 1950s and 60s, drawing inspiration from iconic sitcoms The Honeymooners and I Love Lucy.
 The exhibition explores how gender roles within the traditional nuclear family have evolved.
-Through the lens of nostalgia, it delves into the emotional landscape of the childhood home, a place where the comforting scents of family life intermingle with memories of laughter and warmth.
+Through the lens of nostalgia, it delves into the emotional landscape of the childhood home.
+In this place, the comforting scents of family life intermingle with memories of laughter and warmth.
 However, this familiar setting is transformed into a deeper reflection on grief, memory, and identity.

 A coffin-shaped coffee table, crafted from red oak—a wood traditionally used for coffins—sits at the center of the exhibition.
 The solidity of oak conveys the masculine craft of carpentry, often associated with durability and strength.
 This piece embodies the death of my grandfather and the loss of our shared physical space, encapsulating the duality of creation and destruction.
 It also addresses the overlooked funerary practices during the pandemic, including automatic cremations and mass graves, where families were denied the opportunity to say goodbye.

 Nearby, an unfinished quilt draped over a rocking chair embodies the softer, more intimate work of care traditionally associated with women.
 Its incomplete (glitched) pattern signifies memories and connections I can no longer fully recall, serving as a tribute to the disrupted bond with my grandmother.
-Positioned across from a CRT TV playing a distorted Disney movie from a sanded VHS tape, this installation places the innocence of childhood alongside the abruptness of loss.
+Positioned across from a CRT TV playing a distorted Disney movie from a sanded VHS tape, this installation places childhood innocence alongside the abruptness of loss.

 A further exploration of memory and personal history comes through my grandfather's wardrobe, transformed into a recontextualized photo album.
 His Hawaiian shirts and “Old Guys Rule” t-shirts, hand-stitched with cyanotype prints that capture moments from his life, express how clothing embodies personal memory and public identity.
 The tension between preserving these garments and letting them go underscores how objects can carry emotional weight amidst grief.
-The soft, wearable fibers of the shirts—deeply personal and connected to daily life—juxtapose the rigid wooden structures elsewhere in the exhibition, highlighting the interplay between the masculine and feminine, as well as the permanent and the ephemeral.
+The soft, wearable fibers of the shirts—deeply personal and connected to daily life—juxtapose the rigid wooden structures elsewhere in the exhibition, highlighting the interplay between the masculine and feminine, the permanent and the ephemeral.

 In another installation, a section of textured drywall with insulation spilling out evokes the destruction of childhood memories.
 The playful but hazardous materials—multicolored mini teddy bears mingling with pink fiberglass—convey both the fragility and urgency of preserving memories, contrasting the traditionally masculine construction materials with the delicate softness of childhood symbols.